 Dimensions that are opposite each other in the profile tend to be opposing behavioral patterns and internal assumptions.
 For example, Complying is opposite Achieving.
 Complying tends to reduce creativity and authenticity because the person is too concerned with having others like them.
-As a result, Decisions and many of the other qualities that result in Achieving are diminished.
+As a result, decisiveness, courage, and many of the other qualities that result in Achieving are diminished.
 In other words, high Complying scores tend to produce lower Achieving scores.

 This same "oppositeness" is built into the entire profile.
 High Controlling scores tend to produce lower Relating scores.
-High Protecting scores are correlated to lower scores in Being.
+High Protecting scores are correlated to lower scores in Self-Awareness, Authenticity and Systems Awareness.